djdron/vortextracker/readme.txt

 'Chip emulation' tab sheet

-Choose chip type, chip and interrupt frequency, hearable channels allocation, and one of emulation algorithm.
-Some changes can be listened after time is shown in lower right corner of tab sheet.
-Some musicians use tricks, which can be rightly emulated only in "for quality" mode.
-Some of them can be emulated rightly only with filter (checked by default).
-Of course, high quality requires more processor time.
-So, if your system can not produce solid sound, reduce emulation quality or decrease bitrate or samplerate at 'Wave out' tabsheet.
-In Turbo-Sound (Turbo-AY) mode used identical setting for both chips.
+Choose chip type, chip and interrupt frequency, hearable channels allocation, and one of resample algorithm.
+Some changes can be heard after time shown in lower right corner of tab sheet.
+Some musicians use tricks, which can sound rightly only if FIR-filter is selected (checked by default).
+Of course, FIR-filter requires more processor time.
+So, if your system cannot produce solid sound, select Averager or decrease bitrate or sample rate at 'Wave out' tabsheet.
+In Turbo-Sound mode used identical setting for both chips.

 'Compatibility' tab sheet